-12.2 This is because actions that are equivalent to the informal stage of our complaints procedure and the Formal Stage 1 will already have happened during our ordinary suspension and exclusion process.
+- 12.1 Parents who want to make a complaint about their child's suspension or permanent exclusion should follow our school complaints procedure, starting at the Formal Stage 2 by writing to Governors/Trustees c/o Clerk to the Governors, Keswick School, Vicarage Hill, Keswick, Cumbria, CA12 5QB. - 12.2 This is because actions that are equivalent to the informal stage of our complaint's procedure and the Formal Stage 1 will already have happened during our ordinary suspension and exclusion process.
 Therefore, the complaint can go straight to Governors/Trustees for their consideration based the nature of the complaint and their examination of the established evidence from the completed suspension and exclusion process.

 Ref: Suspension & Permanent Exclusion Туре: Policy

-Version: 04 Owner: Executive Principal
+Version: 05 Owner: Executive Principal

-Date: November 2023 Status: MAT Approved
+Date: September 2024 Status: MAT Approved